ostdotcom/website-docupony/platform/sdk/docs/getting-started.md

 * **Performance** Caching, key management and nonce management ensure that end-users’ overall experience is smooth.
 * **Security** Separating the Server Side API interactions from the Mobile Wallet SDK ensures that private keys are generated and stored securely on the user’s device and not shared across the network.

-:::note User own their own Brand Tokens
+:::note User own their own Tokens
-The Mobile Wallet SDK provides for users to <u>own</u> their Brand Tokens without requiring them to directly manage their private crypto keys.
+The Mobile Wallet SDK provides for users to <u>own</u> their Tokens without requiring them to directly manage their private crypto keys.
 This essentially means providing private key management, authorization and recovery services in addition to authentication.
 :::

 Wallet SDKs are available for